wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/EndpointCertificatesApi.md

 **404** | Not Found.
 The specified resource does not exist. |  -  |
 **500** | Internal Server Error. |  -  |

-<a name="endpointCertificatesPost"></a>
+<a name="updateEndpointCertificateByAlias"></a>
-# **endpointCertificatesPost**
+# **updateEndpointCertificateByAlias**
-> CertMetadataDTO endpointCertificatesPost(certificate, alias, endpoint)
+> CertMetadataDTO updateEndpointCertificateByAlias(alias, certificate)

-Upload a new Certificate.
+Update a certificate.

-This operation can be used to upload a new certificate for an endpoint.
+This operation can be used to update an uploaded certificate.

 ### Example
 ```java